How much does a cat cost?

 The cost of a cat varies between cat breeds.
 Pedigree or rare breeds, like a Bengal, Selkirk Rex or a Maine Coon will cost more.
 You may also be less likely to find a pedigree from a rescue shelter, so you will need to do your research into reputable breeders.
 In this case, you may pay a higher premium to ensure you’re supporting ethical practice.
 You can check our cat breed guides to find out the price range for specific breeds.

 Adopting from a rescue shelter is a cheaper alternative and allows you to support important charity work.
-Some rescues may help with the cost of vaccinations and initial vet vees too.
+Some rescues may help with the cost of vaccinations and initial vet fees too.

 How much does caring for your cat really cost?

 Cats need a loving home, care and commitment.
-The real cost to keep a cat across their lifetime can be in the thousands if you include their basic welfare needs such as food, litter trays and pet insurance.
+The real cost to keep a cat across their lifetime can be in the thousands if you include their basic welfare needs.
 If they live longer than average or need unexpected vet support, this cost could be higher.

 Cost of cat toys and belongings